Country Education Foundation of Australia

 For many, the financial, emotional and social obstacles are just too great – and they are unable to relocate in order to take up further study or work.

 This is where CEF steps in.
 CEF is a national not-for-profit organisation, which establishes and supports local education foundations across Australia – enabling them to raise funds for local youth to help them with their transition from high school into further education, training and jobs.

-Starting with a single foundation in Boorowa in 1993 the CEF family has grown into a network of more than 40 education foundations operating in Queensland, New South Wales, South Australia and the Northern Territory.
+Starting with a single foundation in Boorowa in 1993 the CEF family has grown into a network of more than 40 education foundations operating in Queensland, New South Wales, South Australia, Victoria and the Northern Territory.

 CEF also partners with more than 30 universities, corporate and philanthropic organisations across the country to leverage and grow the support it provides.

 The Country Education Foundation of Australia’s approach of locally based fundraising, grants and support is a proven success.